 From India, Mumbai

-All answers are valuable for me.
-I know I'm very late in acknowledging your responses.
-But I really want to share one thing that this company's boss cannot make good employee base as far as I know him and his attitude toward people's emotional needs.
-I left that company just after 2 months of joining :D and really don't want to show his company's name in my resume.
+All answers are valuable to me.
+I know I'm very late in acknowledging your responses, but I really want to share one thing: this company's boss cannot build a good employee base as far as I know him and his attitude toward people's emotional needs.
+I left that company just after 2 months of joining :D and really don't want to show his company's name on my resume.
+He was actually exploiting everyone in his office.

-But, now I know the things and ways of dealing with such situations with the help of great people like you.
+But now I know the things and ways of dealing with such situations with the help of great people like you.
 Thanks to citehr.com.

 Note: Do not post anything derogatory about any company or entity.
 (I'm not mentioning its name)